heritai/novamart-dashboard/README.md

 **Launch Your Own NovaMart Instance in Minutes!**

-Get your personalized NovaMart dashboard up and running on Streamlit Cloud with these simple steps:
+For developers or users wanting to run a personalized instance, get your NovaMart dashboard up and running on Streamlit Cloud with these simple steps:

 1.  **Fork this repository** on GitHub.
 2. Navigate to [share.streamlit.io](https://share.streamlit.io).